prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 ## Defining manual workflow order

-The following workflow contains five steps in total, which are executed in a specific order as directed by the step names.
+The following workflow contains five steps in total, which are executed in a specific order as directed by the exceptions.

 ```py title="my_ordered_workflow.py"
 from ergate import GoToEnd, GoToStep, Workflow